 During the recruitment process parents were asked if their child had received any pain killing medicine prior to the recruitment consultation; 56/79 (71%) said they had.
 All 56 of these children then went on to take analgesics during the study.
 Of the 23 that didn’t give their child painkilling medicine before taking part in the study, five continued to not use analgesics during the trial (two active, one placebo and two usual care).

 Considering the number of doses of oral analgesic children were receiving over the eight days, there were no clear differences in the two-group study (Figure 5).
 In the three-group study children allocated to the active drops appeared to take fewer doses than their placebo and usual care counterparts (Figure 5).
-However, using a Mann-Whitney test, these observed differences were consistent with chance (p=0.313).
+However, these observed differences were consistent with chance.
 (Table 10).

 Patients were also asked if there were any other pain killing remedies that they had given their child.
 Only one additional treatment was reported for one child: Otrivine nasal drops over two days.